 Uber plans on replacing all of its current ride-hailing vehicles with self-driving Ford Focuses and Volvo XC90s.
-Using Pittsburgh as the test industry for the time being, they plan on offering free rides to passengers.
-Hopefully participants will understand potential liabilities when they accept these rides.
+Using Pittsburgh as the testing industry, for the time being, they plan on offering free rides to passengers.
+Hopefully, participants will understand potential liabilities when they accept these rides.

 Since the law and the insurance industry have yet to catch up with this new technology, the issue of liability has the potential to be very complex.
 In the case of self-driving cars where the Uber employee can still take control, who is responsible for an accident?